 The cost of this is $717 MXN (about $40 USD)

 If you are flying to Mexico, the airline automatically charges you this amount when you reserve and pay for your ticket.
 No need to pay for this again.
-If you are not a foreigner, you can apply for a refund.
+If you are not a tourist, you can apply for a refund.
 But in my experience, getting a refund is a marathon.

 And if you are taking a cruise to Mexico, the cruise line automatically charges their passengers for this permit to enter Mexico.
 However, you aren’t given an FMM as you’d normally get if you were flying or driving to Mexico.